Updated April 28, 2021

 Happy clients often know someone else who could use your product.
 You can start by having your customer service team suggest some clients they know are healthy.
 Reach out to these customers and thank them for their loyalty, then ask if they know someone else in a similar bind.

 Additionally, you should have a referral request built into your onboarding process.
 At the end of onboarding, when clients are beginning to see how well your product works, reach out and ask them for a referral while your company is still top-of-mind.
-The best part is that referral prospects are four times more likely to convert.

 No matter which method you’re using, once leads have been identified, the prospecting process looks the same.